 Microneedling at home is possible, but the results are limited.

-Store-bough derma rollers don’t reach the dermis layer of the skin.
-They only pierce the dermis.
+Store-bough derma rollers don’t reach the deep layers of the skin.
 So you will get some improvement, but not as much as a professional service can give you.

 At home microneedling can’t really help when it comes to dealing with a more severe skin concern.
 But if you’re just looking to improve the appearance of your skin it can help you achieve that.